mpanighetti/dnd5e-mote/ch-5-character-options/species/selkie.md

 As a selkie, you have these special traits.

 _**Aquatic Fortitude.**_ A life spent traversing the icy ocean depths has given you a hardy resilience.
-You gain Resistance to Cold damage, and While you are not wearing armor, your Armor Class equals 12 + your Constitution modifier.
+You gain Resistance to Cold damage, and while you are not wearing armor, your Armor Class equals 12 + your Constitution modifier.

 _**Friend of the Sea.**_ You can communicate simple ideas to any Beast that has a swimming speed using sounds and gestures, and you can understand the creature in kind.